team-friendo/signalboost/README.md

 **Let's Encrypt Account**

-Let's Encrypt [here](https://letsencrypt.org/) does not require you to create an account, but it will require you to provide an email address in our configuration files so decided what address you want to use here.
+[Let's Encrypt] (https://letsencrypt.org/) does not require you to create an account, but it will require you to provide an email address in our configuration files so decided what address you want to use here.

 **NGROK Tunnel**

-If you want to run signalboost in your local development environment a paid "basic" ngrok account is needed (https://ngrok.com/) so you can create a "reservered domain" (https://dashboard.ngrok.com/reserved).
+To run Signalboost in your local development environment you need a paid "basic" ngrok account is needed (https://ngrok.com/).
+Only the paid account will allow you to create a "reservered domain" (https://dashboard.ngrok.com/reserved).
 Note the `NGROK_AUTH_TOKEN` and `NGROK_SUBDOMAIN`.

 **Signalboost API Token**